mnb1188/Github-peeker/README.md

 ## Running the app
 After setting everything up we are ready to run the app.
 To do this it is only needed to run the app.py file:
 ```
-python $PATH/allegro-summer-xperience-2022-main/app.py
+python $PATH/app.py
 ```
-This leads us to 2 basic ways to access data mentioned in the recruitment task.
+This leads us to 2 basic ways to access data mentioned in the task.

 ## 1st way: Using a web browser of choice
 While letting the app run we open a web browser of choice and enter the following address: